 The guide put his head down slightly as if to show submission, ‘apologies it won’t happen again.’

 The party all looked at each other for a second in a state of mumchance.

-‘The Rolls.’ cried Charles, they all started running through the grass as fast they could.
-Charles led the pack, the guide was right behind him.
+‘The Rolls.’ cried Charles.
+They all started running through the grass as fast they could.
+Charles led the pack with the guide right behind him.
 The tall grass whipped their trousers as they raced through it.

 George and Gerald watched as Charles and the guide disappeared into the verdant undergrowth and then Robert watched as George and Gerald did the same.